Defending Drug Trafficking and Sales Cases in Los Angeles County and Federal Court

 In borderline cases, an effective presentation of the evidence relying on these details, and others, can raise reasonable doubt that sales activity has occurred.
 For example, California Health & Safety Code Section 11350 criminalizes possession of a controlled substance, but goes one step further as it includes intent to sell.
 In some cases, we may be able to make a valid argument you didn’t intend to sell the controlled substance.

 Even in cases where the defendant is clearly engaged in trafficking and sales, disputes over the quantity of drugs may be critical to obtaining the best possible plea bargain.
 Particularly in federal court, where the draconian sentencing guidelines lead to massively increased penalties for defendants based on the quantity of drugs involved in the crime, it is essential to litigate exactly what type and quantity of drugs was seized by law enforcement.
+It's important to note there have been changes in federal sentencing under the First Step Act.

 This seems like a straightforward question - the drugs must be weighed on a scale.
 However, experienced criminal defense attorneys will be familiar with situations in which the weight is not a straightforward question, such as when the packaging used to hold the narcotics is included in the weight, or where multiple substances, or substances of different purities are involved.